How to control which sessions you record

 You can select a feature flag to control whether to record sessions or not.
 Recordings will only be collected for users when the flag is enabled for them.

-1. Create a boolean flag that determines whether to record sessions or not.
+1. Create a boolean or multiple variant flag that determines whether to record sessions or not.

 2. Go to the replay ingestion settings page.